GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Discussion and Conclusion

 DIP produces collision-free \emph{point} paths; for a disk robot of radius~$r$, wall clearance must be enforced at runtime.
 Rather than inflating obstacles (requiring re-decomposition) or shrinking portals (over-conservative), we define a CBF~\cite{ames2017cbf} on each corridor wall with endpoints $(w_1, w_2)$:

 where $\{q : h(q) \geq 0\}$ is the safe region.
-The DIP corridor structure is naturally suited for CBF integration because of two properties.
-First, \emph{sparse constraints}: the filter monitors only walls of the current and neighboring corridor cells (${\leq}\,4$ constraints per step), far fewer than whole-space CBF formulations that check all obstacle boundaries.
-Second, \emph{mostly-passive monitoring}: as Fig.~\ref{fig:cbf_triangle}(a) illustrates, in a typical CDT cell the path traverses a convex interior where $h(q) \gg 0$---the CBF constraint is trivially satisfied and the nominal controller runs unmodified.
-CBF intervention activates only in the few narrow cells near bottlenecks where $h \approx r$ (Fig.~\ref{fig:cbf_triangle}(b)), making the filter effectively a lightweight \emph{portal guard}.
-The resulting filter clamps forward speed to $v \leq \gamma h / |a|$ when heading toward a wall, preserving forward invariance without a QP solver.
+The corridor structure suits CBF integration for two reasons: (i)~\emph{sparse constraints}---only walls of the current and neighboring corridor cells are monitored (${\leq}\,4$ per step), far fewer than whole-space formulations; (ii)~\emph{mostly-passive monitoring}---in a typical cell the path stays in the convex interior where $h(q) \gg 0$ and the nominal controller runs unmodified (Fig.~\ref{fig:cbf_triangle}a), with intervention only in the few narrow cells where $h \approx r$ (Fig.~\ref{fig:cbf_triangle}b).
+The filter clamps forward speed to $v \leq \gamma h / |a|$ when heading toward a wall, preserving forward invariance without a QP solver.